disblu/guidelines/git/README.md

 # bad
 "add visa and master card payment methods"
 ```
--  Do not end the subject line with a period
+-  Do not end the subject line with a dot

 ```ruby
 # good